-For example, let's say a company sells one of its delivery trucks for $3,000.
-That truck is shown on the company records at its original cost of $20,000 less accumulated depreciation of $18,000.
-When these two amounts are combined ("netted together") the net amount is known as the book value (or the carrying value) of the asset.
-In the example, the book value of the truck is $2,000 ($20,000 - $18,000).
+To illustrate, assume a company sells one of its delivery trucks for $3,000.
+The truck is in the accounting records at its original cost of $20,000.
+Its accumulated depreciation is $18,000.
+Combining the $20,000 and the $18,000 results in a book value (or carrying value) of $2,000.

 July Transactions and Financial Statements

 On July 1, Matt decides that his company no longer needs its office equipment.
 Good Deal used the equipment for one month (June 1 through June 30) and had recorded one month's depreciation of $20.
 This means the book value of the equipment is $1,080 (the original cost of $1,100 less the $20 of accumulated depreciation).
 On July 1, Good Deal sells the equipment for $900 in cash and reports the resulting $180 loss on sale of equipment on its income statement.
 There were no other transactions in July.

 The income statement for the month of July will show how the disposal of the equipment is reported: